StranMax/rfintext/README.md

 wrappers around dplyr functionality.
 \* Document all the work done.

+> NOTE!
+It is strongly recommended to use dplyr and functions provided
+> by other packages directly since all the helper functions provided
+> here are highly likely to change many times before I decide how they
+> should look like and function.

 This package contains data set `aspol` created from Finnish housing policy documents.
 Other data sets might be added later.
 Currently all the functionalities are tested with aspol data set only.